7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 When conflict never led to repair, your body learned it wasn’t worth the risk.

-6. You felt emotionally lonely, even when not alone
+6. You felt emotionally lonely due to childhood emotional neglect, even when not alone

 Why this still affects you

 Emotional loneliness often follows people into adulthood.
 You can be surrounded by others and still feel unseen.
-This can lead to choosing emotionally unavailable partners or friendships that recreate familiar distance.
+This can lead to choosing emotionally unavailable partners or friendships that recreate familiar distance, especially if you struggle with accepting love as a trauma survivor.

 It’s not that you want unavailable people.
 It’s that availability wasn’t modeled.